Godzilla x Kong: The New Empire

-A sequel, Godzilla x Kong: Supernova, is slated for March 26, 2027.
+A sequel, Godzilla x Kong: Supernova, is planned for March 26, 2027.

 Plot

 Three years after defeating Mechagodzilla, (Note: As depicted in Godzilla vs. Kong (2021)) Kong has established his new territory in Hollow Earth and searches for more of his kind.
 On the Earth's surface, Godzilla continues to maintain order between humanity and giant monsters, known as "Titans"; killing Titanus Scylla for attacking Rome, Italy, and resting in the Colosseum.

 A Monarch observation outpost stationed in Hollow Earth picks up an unidentified signal.
 On the surface, the signal causes Jia, the last known survivor of the Iwi tribe from Skull Island, to experience hallucinations and visions in school, causing her adoptive mother, Kong expert Dr. Ilene Andrews, to worry.
 Also sensing the signal, Godzilla leaves Rome and attacks a nuclear plant in France to absorb radiation.
 He then heads to the lair of the Titan Tiamat in the Arctic.
 Monarch believes Godzilla is strengthening himself for an oncoming threat.

 When a sinkhole opens near his home, Kong discovers an uncharted realm where a tribe of his species has survived, including a juvenile ape named Suko.
 After a brief initial confrontation, Kong convinces Suko to lead him to the tribe's lair and the two slowly bond on their journey.
 Andrews, Jia, Titan veterinarian Trapper, and conspiracy podcaster Bernie Hayes travel to Hollow Earth to locate the source of the signal and find the Monarch outpost destroyed.
 As they follow the signal, they discover a temple that leads them to a subterranean section, housing a surviving Iwi tribe, who communicate telepathically with each other and live beneath portals to the surface.
 Inspecting the temple, they realize that the signal was a telepathic distress call sent by the Iwi.
 While observing Jia socializing with the Iwi, Andrews voices her fears to Trapper that Jia may choose to stay with her people and that Andrews would have to accept it.